cszach/linux-cli-guide/book/chapter02.md

 need to refresh your memory on this topic.

-In addition to the greater than sign (">") and the less than sign ("<") that we've learned in the section about I/O redirection, there are also the double greater than sign (">>").
-The greater than sign is used to append standard output.
+In addition to the greater than sign (">") and the less than sign ("<") that we've learned in the section about I/O redirection, there is also the double greater than sign (">>").
+The double greater than sign is used to append standard output.
 For instance, if you have a non-empty file `demo.txt`, doing `echo "This is some text" > demo.txt` will overwrite `demo.txt`'s existing content, meaning `demo.txt` will only have the line "This is some text".
 But if you use the double greater than sign operator ("`echo "This is some text" >> demo.txt`"), the line "This is some text" will be added at the end of the file, and the file's existing content will still be there.

 As for `cat`, this command will write whatever you've entered in to stdout if you give it no argument.
 You can try that out, just type `cat`, that's it, and